qrnvz/Bot/README.md

 !shuffle - shuffles everything u enter after the command;

+!vahish - deletes all your messages (mod required);

 also bot shuffles all messages that are longer than 250 characters;